 In our lab we are studying how Rho GTPase signalling and cytoskeletal remodelling can control all these processes that are crucial for metastatic cells to succeed at growing in a distant tissue, with a focus on these processes in the context of breast cancer.
 We are particularly interested in understanding how cancer cells sense extracellular signals via their cytoskeleton and integrate the responses altering gene transcription to promote metastasis.

-The team is working on identifying molecular cues that will aid in tumour metastatic dissemination via the crosstalk between the cytoskeleton and the nucleus.
+The group is working on identifying molecular cues that will aid in tumour metastatic dissemination via the crosstalk between the cytoskeleton and the nucleus.
 Moreover, whether metastatic cells develop an (epigenetic) memory is a matter of active investigation in the lab.
 We have a particular focus on Rho-kinase (ROCK) and Myosin II, as we believe this axis is crucial for the regulation of many processes in metastatic cancer cells.

-Using co-cultures and 3-Dimensional matrix imaging systems, the team analyses communication of cancer cells with endothelial cells, fibroblasts and/or immune cells.
+Using co-cultures and 3-Dimensional matrix imaging systems, the group analyses communication of cancer cells with endothelial cells, fibroblasts and/or immune cells.
 These approaches allow manipulation of the cytoskeleton of cancer cells to analyse host tissue responses, both within the matrix and within the non-cancerous cells.

 We also aim to understand if this process will be aided by signals sensed by the cytoskeleton of cancer cells and transmitted to transcription factors and/or chromatin.
 We think this is very important as cancer cells are addicted to transcriptional rewiring.